Ibrose/Ibrose.github.io/README.md

 In this part, we get pokedata.csv file and save it as data.
 Also, we get the name values in data and make it as pokelist.

 <img src="https://user-images.githubusercontent.com/81448385/144530869-2b70618b-26b8-4a57-8cea-ab299720bfe4.PNG"/>
 In this class arceus, we get json request, get what we want, and reply back as json.
 The def \_\_init\_\_ is used like that since it is needed.
 The get method is the actual function.
 It gets the request from NUGU.
 It gets body of request, encoding it to utf-8(to read Korean languages) and save it as pokemob.
-To get the actual value of requested pokemon name, we get pokemob[‘action’][‘parameters’][‘pokemonname’(this part value is named as pokemonname in play Builder, so we use so’)][‘value’] and save it to pokemonname.
+To get the actual value of requested pokemon name, we get pokemob[‘action’][‘parameters’][‘pokemonname’][‘value’] and save it to pokemonname.
 We input this value to poke\_reommend and get recommendation and save it to pokereply.
 By using response\_builder, we make the reply and JsonResponse it, to make it as json and reply back to NUGU.